Iron-Man-Mk85/hh-jarvis/README.md

 ## Features

 - **Friends & Foes Management:** Easily mark players as friends or foes in leagues and contests.
+- **Better PoV/PoG** Remove the lock icon in PoV/PoG Pass/Pass+ for easier reading
+- **Love Raids Addon:** Adds useful infos to the Love Raids page.
+- **Love Raids Parser:** If you manage a Sheet to track Love Raids girls, you can easily get all the info in a click!

 ## Installation